notslang/rokkin-recipes/README.md

   // human readable recipe name (title)
   name: "Recipe Name",

+  // timestamp to keep track of when the recipe was added
+  timeAdded: 1500000000,

   // like 1 paragraph that says what the recipe is in more detail
   description: "A long description for the recipe...",